noriakis/software/docs/ggkegg/04-usecases.md

 By providing the results of the DESeq2 package, which is often used for transcriptome analysis, it is possible to reflect numerical results in the nodes of a graph.
 The `assign_deseq2` function can be used for this purpose.
 By specifying the numerical value (e.g., `log2FoldChange`) that you want to reflect in the graph as the `column` argument, you can assign the value to the nodes.
 If multiple genes are hit, the `numeric_combine` argument specifies how to combine multiple values (the default is `mean`).

+Here, we use a RNA-Seq dataset that analyzed the transcriptome changes in human urothelial cells infected with BK polyomavirus ([Baker et al. 2022](https://doi.org/10.1038/s41388-022-02235-8)).
+The raw sequences obtained from Sequence Read Archive is processed by [nf-core](https://nf-co.re/rnaseq).

 ```r
 library(DESeq2)